ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ##### SASS variables
 A lot of SASS variables changed, we recommend you take a look at the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) file to compare with yours SASS overrides and fix any SASS build issues.

-##### SASS `math` utils removed
+##### SASS `math` polyfills are removed
-When Dart-SASS released their version 1.33, it caused a lot of console warnings in projects that were using `/` (for math division) instead of their new `math.div` function.
+When Dart-SASS released their version 1.33, it caused a lot of console warnings (and lot of unhappy users) in projects that were using `/` (for math division) instead of their new `math.div` function.
 To avoid seeing all these warnings, I had created a temporary polyfill (that piece of code was actually copied from Bootstrap project).
 This change happened 3 years ago, so I'm assuming that most users have already upgraded their SASS and fix these warnings and I think it's time to remove this polyfill since it was always meant to be a temp patch.
 If you see these warnings coming back, you can use the SASS option `--quiet-upstream`.

 For reference, below is an example of these old Math warnings when we were compiling SASS